szabope/mypy-pycharm-plugin/README.md

  - make sure that `Settings > Tools > Mypy > Exclude non-project files` is checked, so all directories that are marked as excluded will also be excluded from mypy scan.
  - `Mark Directory as > Excluded`

-For more mypy configuration options, please see `mypy -h`
+For further mypy configuration options, please see `mypy -h`

 You may get more insight into the plugin here: [Debug](https://github.com/szabope/mypy-pycharm-plugin?tab=readme-ov-file#debug)